Top MSNBC Anchor Steps Down From Full-Time Position

 During her time at NBC News, which started in 1978, Mitchell covered seven presidential administrations and every presidential campaign since 1980.
 She has also reported on every national political convention since 1972, cementing her position as a prominent figure in political journalism.

-In an internal memo, NBC executives extolled Mitchell as one of the most reliable voices in foreign policy and domestic politics, emphasizing her extensive networks and her ability to secure high-profile interviews that generate headlines.
+In an internal memo, NBC executives extolled Mitchell as one of the most reliable foreign policy and domestic politics voices, emphasizing her extensive networks and ability to secure high-profile interviews that generate headlines.

 When she made her announcement in October 2024, Mitchell underscored the significance of field reporting, highlighting that the winner of the upcoming election would face two ongoing wars abroad and deep political divisions at home.

-Although Mitchell is leaving her daily anchor role, she will retain her positions as NBC News’ chief foreign affairs correspondent and chief Washington correspondent which she has held since 1994.
-She will continue to report across all NBC News and MSNBC platforms, contributing to breaking news coverage and major political events.
+Although Mitchell is leaving her daily anchor role, she will retain her positions as NBC News chief foreign affairs correspondent and chief Washington correspondent, which she has held since 1994.
+She will continue to report across all NBC News and MSNBC platforms, contributing to breaking news coverage and significant political events.
 No replacement for “Andrea Mitchell Reports,” the network’s longest-running daytime program launched in 2008, has been announced by MSNBC yet.